MilliKelvin microwave impedance microscopy in a dry dilution refrigerator: Experimental Setup

-During the tip approach procedure, active height feedback can be performed by monitoring either the TF oscillation amplitude or the MIM signal.
-Here we use a Nanonis SC5 controller to excite and track the TF oscillation and control the fine scanners during imaging \cite{Cui2016}.
-Figure \ref{fig:schematics}(d) displays a measurement of the oscillation amplitude of the tuning fork as a function of excitation frequency, showing the resonance peak near 32.768 kHz.
-The Q-factor of the resonance is around 500 - 2000 at room temperature (upper panel), while at base temperature it can easily reach 10,000-100,000 (lower panel).
 The main technical challenge of microwave imaging in a dry dilution fridge is the emergence of new noise sources, which impact both spatial resolution and the signal-to-noise of the microwave reflectometry measurements.
 There are two main sources of increased noise: (1) mechanical pulse tube vibrations, which are associated with the cooling mechanism of the dilution fridge, place limits on the lateral spatial resolution and add noise to the measured MIM signal, and (2) the high Q factor of the tuning fork at mK temperatures leads to fluctuations in the tip-sample distance, which also couples with the pulse tube vibration.
 Our fridge is equipped with a pulse tube cryocooler operating at $\sim \SI{1.4}{Hz}$ \cite{wang2002development,CHIJIOKE2010266} generating vibrations that amplitude modulate the tuning fork oscillation, and consequently also modulate the GHz MIM signal.
 To mitigate these vibrations, we physically decoupled the pulse tube motion from the microscope by unscrewing the rotary valve from the fridge and putting isolation foam in between \cite{li2005vibration}, while the high-pressure helium lines connected to the compressor are wrapped with acoustic pipe lagging.
+On the other hand, the high Q factor can be reduced by further breaking the symmetry of the two prongs, and two methods we have been using include adding extra glue during the tip-gluing process, and balancing the strain from the tip to the TF.